Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Description provides clear use cases: crypto portfolio tracking, price alerts, comparing digital assets.
-It does not explicitly state when not to use or mention alternatives, but the context is well-defined.
+It provides explicit use cases: 'Use for crypto portfolio tracking, price alerts, or comparing digital assets.'
+While it doesn't explicitly mention when not to use it or name alternatives, the context makes it clear this is for crypto only, which differentiates it from non-crypto sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.